 Additionally, each RTO/ISO must specify that the sale of electric energy from the RTO/ISO markets to an electric storage resource that the resource then resells back to those markets must be at the wholesale locational marginal price.
-RTO/ISOs must file any necessary tariff changes on or before November 30, 2018 (270 days from Order 841's publication in the Federal Register) and implement those tariff provisions within one year of that compliance filing.
+RTO/ISOs must file any necessary tariff changes on or before November 30, 2018 (270 days from Order 841's publication in the Federal Register)111 and implement those tariff provisions within one year of that compliance filing.
 Order 841 will become effective June 4, 2018.

 Order 841 did not adopt the Storage NOPR's proposed reforms related to DER aggregations.
 Instead, Order 841 instituted a new rulemaking proceeding and technical conference (see AD18-10/RM18-9 above) to gather additional information to help the FERC determine what action to take with respect to DER aggregation.
 Requests for Clarification and/or Rehearing of Order 841 were filed by CAISO, MISO, PJM, the AES Companies, AMP/APPA/NRECA, California Energy Storage Alliance, EEI, NARUC, PG&E, TAPS, and Xcel Energy Services.
-The requests for clarification and/or rehearing are pending, with FERC action required on or before April 12, 2018 (30 days from the date the first request for clarification was filed), or the requests will be deemed denied by operation of law.
+On April 13, 2018, the FERC issued a tolling order affording it additional time to consider the requests for clarification and/or rehearing, which remain pending.